RickStrahl/West-Wind-Message-Board/WebConnectionWebServer/README.md

 The server is a .NET Core 3.x application so in order to work you'll need:

 * .NET Core Runtime 3.x
-* A configuration file `WebConnectionWebServer.xml` in the Web Root
+* A configuration file `WebConnectionWebServerSettings.xml` in the Web Root
 * For IIS: A custom `web.config` configuration

 ### Requires .NET Core 3.1 Runtime or SDK